Anisotropy and asymptotic degeneracy of the physical-Hilbert-space inner-product metrics in an exactly solvable crypto-unitary quantum model: An outline of theory

+called quantum Coriolis force \cite{Mousse}.
+Marginally, it may be added that both of these components of the observable ``instant energy'' Hamiltonian $H(\tau)$ have, in general, complex spectra \cite{ITJP}.

+Obviously, a consistent version of the formalism requires a cancelation of the non-Hermiticities as carried by $G({\tau})$ and $\Sigma({\tau})$.
+In a way explained in brief note~\cite{jundemu} the latter cancelation is still absent in the systems with trivial $G({\tau})=0$.
+In papers, \cite{jundemu,FrFrith}, incidentally, such an option (simplifying Schr\"{o}dingerian Eq.~(\ref{11}) and reminding us of Heisenberg representation) has been extended to cover also the non-vanishing but still simplified, viz., time-independent constant-operator Schr\"{o}dingerian generators $G({\tau})=G(0)\neq 0$.
+Nevertheless, in the fully general version of the formalism one cannot rely upon similar simplifications.

-In the latter scenarios one cannot assume the smallness of Coriolis force $\Sigma({\tau})$ of course.
-In other words, the changes of the physical inner product in ${\cal H}^{(S)}({\tau})$ need not be slow in general.
-This would make the adiabatic approximation more or less useless \cite{Bila}.
-At the same time, for practical purposes we are often {\em forced} to assume the validity of the adiabatic approximation.
-This is the instant where one needs a methodical guidance mediated, typically, by the exactly solvable examples in which one can verify and guarantee, with good precision, that $G({\tau})\approx H({\tau})$.
-A family of such test models characterized by an explicit, closed-form knowledge of {\em both} of the relevant operators $H({\tau})$ and $\Sigma({\tau})$ will be introduced and described in what follows.
+In particular, the changes of the physical inner product in ${\cal H}^{(A)}({\tau})$ need not be slow.
+Hence, the Coriolis-force operator $\Sigma({\tau})$ treated as a difference between $H(\tau)$ and $G(\tau)$ need not be small, either.
+This might make the adiabatic approximation more or less useless \cite{Bila,Bilab}.
+At the same time, we are often {\em forced} to assume the validity of the adiabatic approximation for practical purposes.
+This is the situation in which one needs a methodical guidance mediated, typically, by the exactly solvable examples.
+Via their deeper analysis one can identify the dynamical regimes in which $\Sigma({\tau})$ can be kept small.